By Tim Lambert

 In 1916 Romania joined Britain and France and Russia against Germany and Austria-Hungary.
 In 1918 Romania took Transylvania from Hungary.
 Bessarabia, which was taken by the Russians in 1812 became part of Romania again.
-As a result Romania increased greatly in size and its population increased from about 7.5 million to about 12 million.
-In 1920 the Western powers recognised the changes by the Treaty of Trianon.
+As a result, Romania increased greatly in size and its population increased from about 7.5 million to about 12 million.
+In 1920 the Western powers recognized the changes by the Treaty of Trianon.

 In 1927 the right-wing Legion of the Archangel Michael, better known as the Iron Guard was formed in Romania.
 The 1930s were an era of political instability in Romania with many different governments.
-Finally in 1938 the king banned political parties and introduced a royal dictatorship in Romania.
+Finally, in 1938 the king banned political parties and introduced a royal dictatorship in Romania.

 During the Second World War Jews and Gypsies from Romania were deported and murdered.

 However from 1943 Germany was losing the war.
-Finally on 23 August 1944 Antonescu was removed in a coup.
+Finally, on 23 August 1944 Antonescu was removed in a coup.
 Romania then changed sides and declared war on Germany.
 By the end of October 1944 Germans and Hungarians were driven out of Transylvania, which became part of Romania again.

 However after the war Russian troops were stationed in Romania, which made a Communist takeover inevitable.
 (The Russians also took Bessarabia again).